 A survey conducted by Deloitte found “Leadership remains the No. 1 talent issue facing organizations around the world.”
 While 86 percent of surveyed respondents felt it was important, only 13 percent felt they did an excellent job in terms of leadership development.
 This research shows that clearly not enough people learn how to be a leader.
-One of the best starting points for learning leadership is John Maxwell.
+One of the best resources for learning leadership are John Maxwell books.
 He’s a best-selling author, speaker, and business coach.
 Over the course of his career, he’s written over 100 books, which have sold 24 million copies.
 Alongside his books, he founded The John Maxwell Company, The John Maxwell Team, and EQUIP, a leadership training program.
 Altogether, he’s trained millions in the art of leadership around the world.

 His books, for which he is best-known, are valuable resources for those wanting to maximize their influence and impact.
 Below, learn from one of the top mentors and executive coaches in the world by checking out five of Maxwell’s most powerful books on the art of leadership.